Monday, October 21, 2013

 Genetic testing of tumors is becoming increasingly common in cancer care.
 The molecular alterations found in a tumor can provide critical information for making an accurate diagnosis and determining the best treatment.

-In that situation, are you obligated to inform the patient?
+In these situations, what is the clinician’s responsibility to inform the patient?
 It’s a very complex question.
-There are many variables to consider, such as individual preference, whether anything can be done to control risk, and whether other people — such as close relatives — may be affected.Back to top
+There are many variables to consider, such as whether the testing was for clinical or research purposes, the individual preference of the patient involved, whether anything can be done to control risk, and whether other people — such as close relatives — may be affected.Back to top

 On the research side, it’s quickly becoming an issue.
 Many tumor samples that have been stored in tissue banks for years or decades are now being fully sequenced.
 If incidental discoveries are made during that process, is there an obligation to try to find those patients and inform them?
 This has not been established, and there are obvious practical barriers.
-We need to lay the intellectual groundwork now for how we’re going to respond to these questions.Back to top
+We need to lay the ethical groundwork for how we’re going to respond to these questions.Back to top

-What steps have been taken at Memorial Sloan-Kettering to address the issue?
+What steps have been taken at Memorial Sloan Kettering to address the issue?

-Under the new procedure, if a researcher finds something that might be important to communicate to the patient, the specific question will be put before the IRB and carefully considered.
-If there is agreement the information should be conveyed, and the patient has indicated that he or she wants to be re-contacted, we’ll reach out to that person.
+Under the new procedure, if a researcher finds something that might be important to communicate to the patient, the specific finding will be put before the IRB and carefully considered.
+If there is agreement the information should be conveyed, and the patient has indicated that he or she wants to be contacted, we’ll reach out to that person.
 We think this protects the people participating in our studies without restricting important research.Back to top

 Have you gotten a sense from patients about what their preference usually is regarding being informed of these incidental genetic discoveries?

 If you are interested in participating in the focus group, call 646-888-4867.
-Everyone is welcome, including patients, relatives, Memorial Sloan-Kettering employees, and the general public.
+Everyone is welcome, including patients, relatives, Memorial Sloan Kettering employees, and the general public.
 No sequencing is provided.Back to top